-Forward-looking information for which there is an equivalent historical financial measure presented in the financial statements does not meet the definition of a non-GAAP financial measure.
-Therefore, section 7 of the Instrument does not apply to such measures as future capital management measures and future total of segments measures.
-Issuers are reminded that such forward-looking information is subject to the disclosure requirements in parts 4A and 4B and section 5.8 of National Instrument 51-102 Continuous Disclosure Obligations (NI 51-102).
+Forward-looking information for which there is an equivalent historical financial measure disclosed in the financial statements does not meet the definition of a non-GAAP financial measure.
+Therefore, section 7 of the Instrument does not apply to measures such as future capital management measures and future total of segments measures.

-For example, if revenue is presented on a forward-looking basis using the accounting policies applied by the issuer in its latest set of financial statements (i.e. revenue as presented in the primary financial statements adjusted only for assumptions about future economic conditions and courses of action), it is not a non-GAAP financial measure.
-Conversely, if an issuer discloses EBITDA on forward-looking basis, and does not present or disclose this financial measure in the financial statements, it does meet the definition of a non-GAAP financial measure.
+In addition, if, for example, revenue is disclosed on a forward-looking basis using the accounting policies applied by the issuer in its latest set of financial statements (i.e., revenue as presented in the primary financial statements adjusted only for assumptions about future economic conditions and courses of action), this forward-looking revenue is not a non-GAAP financial measure.
+Conversely, if an issuer discloses EBITDA on a forward-looking basis and does not disclose this financial measure in the financial statements, this forward-looking EBITDA does meet the definition of a non-GAAP financial measure that is forward-looking information.